UnifiedPush/documentation/content/users/distributors/_index.md

 Gotify works with a server.

-At this moment there is no public server (open to registration) but you can ask on the matrix chat (or IRC) if someone wants to accept you on her/his server or self-host it.
+Right now Gotify is UnifiedPush's primary distributor.
+There is a public server and more information available on the [Gotify page](./gotify.md)

 ### NoProvider2Push